The Art Institute of Las Vegas

 - The mission of The Art Institute of Las Vegas is to continue to be a leader in providing postsecondary education programs in the creative and applied arts in an environment where students who actively participate can maximize their creativity, enhance their professional development and acquire the necessary skills and knowledge to pursue a career at the entry level in their program of study.
 The staff and faculty endeavor to provide students an environment that encourages free expression, leadership and responsible decision-making that will enhance their professional development.

-- The teacher population of 38 teachers has declined by 45% over five years.
+- The teacher population of 38 teachers has stayed relatively flat over five years.

 |The Art Institute of Las Vegas||(NV) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|